usdot-jpo-ode/jpo-cvdp/docs/installation.md

 # Installation and Setup

 The following instructions represent the "hard" way to install and test the PPM.
-A docker image can be built to make this easier (see X). *The directions that follow were developed for a clean installation of Ubuntu.*
+A docker image can be built to make this easier: [Using the Docker Container](using-the-docker-container). *The directions that follow were developed for a clean installation of Ubuntu.*

 ## 1. Install [Git](https://git-scm.com/)